Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

-Both concepts, break and continue, are useful tools for controlling the execution flow within loops in Java, allowing you to manipulate the iteration according to your specific needs.
+Both concepts, break and continue, are useful tools for controlling execution flow within loops in Java, allowing you to manipulate iteration according to your specific needs.

 String Manipulation

-Although string manipulation could perfectly well have its own topic, to avoid making things excessively long I’ve decided to show you how this concept works in this topic.
-Additionally, from now on you’ll see two specific methods in the exercises and, so they don’t catch you by surprise, I’m going to explain what they are and what they’re used for.
-This will notably enrich your knowledge of the syntax.
+Although string manipulation could perfectly have its own topic, to not extend things too much I’ve decided to show you how this concept works in this chapter.
+Moreover, from now on you’ll see two specific methods in the exercises and, so you’re not caught by surprise, I’m going to explain what they are and what they’re used for.
+This will greatly enrich your knowledge of syntax.

 charAt() and length() Methods